Margot Horspool

-Margaretha "Margot" Horspool (born 1938) is a British academic specialising in the law of the European Union.
+Margaretha Dana Petronella "Margot" Horspool (born 1938) is a Dutch-British academic specialising in the law of the European Union.
 She is Emeritus Professor of European and Comparative Law at the University of Surrey and Professorial Fellow at the British Institute of International and Comparative Law.
 She has been a professor at the University of Notre Dame, London programme.

 Biography

 Born a Dutch citizen, she trained as an interpreter and became an interpreter for the European Coal and Steel Community.
 She was one of the interpreters for the Van Gend en Loos case, a landmark case of the European Court of Justice.
 In 1964 she married Christopher Horspool, a British lawyer whom she had met while he was on a legal scholarship in Luxembourg.
 They had two sons, including David Horspool.